couchbasecloud/terraform-provider-couchbase-capella/examples/gsi/non_deferred/README.md

 This example shows how to create secondary indexes on a Capella cluster.

-This creates 5 indexes in test.test.test
+This creates 5 non-deferred indexes in test.test.test.
+Non-deferred indexes are best suited when creating small indexes.

 To run configure your Couchbase Capella provider as described in README in the root of this project.